rossedward-arch/ml-generative-energy-design/docs/phd_proposal.md

 ### Phase 4: Validation

-- **Simulation Tools**: Model final designs in EnergyPlus or TRNSYS.
+- Simulate final optimized designs using EnergyPlus or TRNSYS for detailed performance analysis.
-- **Digital Twin Calibration**: Validate outputs using historical weather and monitored post-occupancy datasets.
+- Calibrate and validate model outputs with digital twin approaches using historical weather and monitored post-occupancy datasets.
-- **Benchmarking Against**:
+- Benchmark against:
-  - Traditional parametric tools (e.g. Grasshopper + Galapagos/Octopus)
+  - Traditional parametric optimization tools (Grasshopper + Galapagos/Octopus).
-  - ASHRAE 90.1, CIBSE TM54
+  - Established standards such as ASHRAE 90.1 and CIBSE TM54.
-- **Evaluation Metrics**:
+- Evaluate based on:
   - Energy Use Intensity (EUI)
-  - Lifecycle carbon (embodied + operational)
+  - Lifecycle carbon (embodied and operational)
-  - Resilience: thermal autonomy, passive survivability, recovery time
+  - Resilience metrics: thermal autonomy, passive survivability, and recovery time after extreme events.
+- Conduct uncertainty quantification and sensitivity analysis to assess robustness.

 ---